Skip to content

 Dusk contains two fundamental Genesis contracts, which are contracts that are available when the network starts, known as the stake and transfer contracts.

-The stake contract is responsible for managing the stakes associated with node provisioners (stakers).
-It tracks which provisioners are currently staking, records their rewards and enables the functionality to stake, unstake and withdraw rewards.
+The Stake Contract manages the stakes of node provisioners (stakers).
+It tracks active provisioners, records their rewards, and provides functions to stake, unstake, and withdraw rewards.

 Phoenix & Moonlight